 MA/MSc Entrance Requirements

-The Innovation Design Engineering MA/MSc programme accepts a multidisciplinary range of applicants – we want diversity of expertise, culture and experience.
-We are interested in engineers and technologists, we are looking for designers from all aspects of the subject area and we welcome applicants from other diverse fields such as business, social science, and the arts.
+The Innovation Design Engineering MA/MSc Programme accepts a multidisciplinary range of applicants – we want diversity of expertise, culture and experience.
+We are interested in engineers and technologists, as well as designers from all aspects of the subject area and we welcome applicants from other diverse fields such as business, social science, and the arts.
 In fact successful IDE applicants can come from many fields: anyone with outstanding skills in their current activities that has an excellent aptitude for innovation and team working and has a fundamental belief that design can make a direct contribution to the quality of life.
 Engineers, designers, scientists, technologist, artists, social scientists, business people, if you have intelligence, curiosity, passion and a drive to improve the world then IDE is interested in you.